 With this in mind, the process of choosing between .com, .org or .net domain extensions should take place as soon as you start building your brand.
-Doing so will allow you to put together a cohesive online presence from the beginning.
+Doing so will allow you to put together a cohesive online presence and strengthen your website's infrastructure from the beginning.

 Now that you know what each of these main top-level domains mean and what they’re commonly used for, you’ll be able to weigh the pros and cons of each option and make an educated decision that allows you to make the most of your online address.

 The future of domain extensions